Many women assume that if they're not being physically abused by their partner, then they're not actually being abused.

-It is a systematic pattern of behaviour used to establish power and control over another person through fear and intimidation.
+It is a systematic pattern of behaviour used to establish power and control over another person.

 You may be in a relationship which is draining something from you but you don't realize it.

 Certainly, not everyone who is addicted to drugs or alcohol abuses his or her partner.
 Likewise, not every domestic violence abuser has an issue with substance abuse or misuse.
-However, statistics tell us that, far too often, the two are related.
+However, far too often, the two are related.

-Below is a list of books that you may find helpful (you should find any of these at your local library; submit a request for purchase, if not):
+Below is a list of books that you may find helpful (you should find any of these at your local library; submit a request for purchase, if unavailable).